zeroc-ice/ice/js/BuildInstructions.md

 - Internet Explorer and Microsoft Edge
    Run the management console (mmc.exe) and add the Certificates snap-in for the computer account.
-In the console window, open the Certificates folder.
+Then select Console Root > Certificates (Local Computer)
-   From the Action menu, choose All Tasks and Import.
-Navigate to the cacert.pem file and import it into the Trusted Root Certification Authorities store.
+   > Trusted Root Certificate Authorities.
+In the Action menu, choose All Tasks and Import.
+Navigate to the `cacert.der` file and import it into.
 Reload the test page to continue.

 #### Windows 8

-On Windows 8 and Windows 8.1, network isolation prevents Internet Explorer from connecting to 127.0.0.1.
+On Windows 8, network isolation prevents Internet Explorer from connecting to 127.0.0.1.
 To work around this limitation, you'll need to disable Internet Explorer's "Protected Mode".
 Open the "Internet Options" dialog and in the "Security" settings tab, deselect the "Enable Protected Mode" checkbox.